Learn how to use the Vendors API to create vendors for a Square seller.

 To create a vendor with the most basic information, call the CreateVendor endpoint, specifying the vendor's name and status and, optionally, assigning an account ID.

-With this basic operation, the vendor's address or contacts are not present in the resulting Vendor object, but can be added later by calling the UpdateVendor endpoint.
+With this basic operation, the vendor's address or contacts aren't present in the resulting Vendor object, but can be added later by calling the UpdateVendor endpoint.

 The following example creates a vendor with the most basic information, including the vendor's name and status: